Kevan2077/Grid-connected-hydrogen-production/README.md

 ## Solver

-The linear model is built using pyomo so any solvers which are compatile with pyomo could be used, such as
+The linear model is built using pyomo so any solvers which are compatible with pyomo could be used, such as

 - gurobi (very fast and commonly used)
 - Cplex